 Other than being known for its benefits, Colorado is also a safer place to work than many other states.
-Colorado ranks above the national average for the amount of employee fatalities, according to an exhaustive Associated Press analysis of federal data.
+Colorado ranks above the national average for the number of employee fatalities, according to an exhaustive Associated Press analysis of federal data.

-In fact, over the last decade Colorado has managed to drive down worker deaths consistently over the last decade.
+In fact, over the last decade, Colorado has managed to drive down worker deaths consistently over the last decade.
 In 2006, for example, employers reported 137 worksite fatalities, which set a rate of 5.63 for every 100,000 employees.
 In 2015, only 75 workers died on the job, reducing the death rate to 2.71.
 The 2015 national average sits at 3.21.

 Older Workers, Greater Risks